 Monitoring visits with elements of result-oriented monitoring with the purpose to assess the quality of implementation of the project in terms of relevance, effectiveness, efficiency, sustainability, impact & cross-border effect, coherence & complementarity and community added value (see Annex 12a – Monitoring visit report – example template)

-Compliance visit with the purpose of checking the compliance with provisions of the grant contract in relation to the following: payments & budget, procurement, filing, reporting and visibility (see Annex 12b – Compliance report for on-the-spot checks).
+Compliance visit with the purpose of checking the compliance with provisions of the grant contract in relation to the following: payments & budget, procurement, filing, risk assessment results, reporting and visibility (see Annex 12b – Compliance report for on-the-spot checks).

 The visits shall be announced and the date and time agreed with the lead beneficiary by e-mail.
 The general subjects to be covered and a list of any particular questions will also be communicated to the beneficiary by e-mail.
 In principle, visits should be announced 2 weeks in advance.
 In the case that urgent issues arise, the JTS may visit projects immediately without the two-week notice.